lemduc/CSCI599-TransformMusicProject/README.md

 ## 3. Experiments
 Methodology: We evaluate the performance of our algorithm using the midi jazz files.
 The experiments are conducted on a Linux machine 3.4GHz, 8Gb memory, and a GPU.
 To measure the goodness of the model, we report the blue score of the test set.
 The default hyperparameters can be found  [here](https://github.com/lemduc/CSCI599-TransformMusicProject/blob/master/iwslt15.json).

-Datasets:  ~1500 jazz midi files are crawled.
+Datasets:  ~1500 jazz midi files are used.
 In that dataset, we use 802 files that have piano tracks for evaluation.
 We export chords and corresponding notes from midi files and separate chords into sentences with length L (default value  L = 20 chords).
 After that, we put them to train, dev, and test datasets.
 Train and dev datasets are used for model training.

 With default settings: